Do Female Athletes Get ACL Injuries Because Of Hormones?

 Estrogen plays a critical part in bone formation.
 We talked about that here this article.

 The more time spent without adequate estrogen levels during growth for female athletes, the lower their peak bone mass and lifetime bone density.
-We’ve seen how irregular menstrual cycles have been associated with stress fractures.
+Studies have repeatedly shown how irregular menstrual cycles are associated with stress fractures.
 (3)

 But what about the ACL?